CSLab-GNU/config_Jetson_NX/README.md

 # config_Jetson_NX (without SD Card image)
-This is the repository for configuring the Jetson Xavier NX by SDK manager.
+This is the repository for configuring the Jetson Xavier NX by SDK manager and SSD card.

 This configuration do not require external SD card.